 Lower Budgets and Larger Classes

-As all public schools cope with the loss of funds, leaders are forced to make difficult balancing decisions.
-Most controversially, many school leaders are being forced to cut teaching positions in order to keep their school running.
+As all public schools cope with the loss of funds, leaders must make difficult balancing decisions.
+Most controversially, many school leaders are being forced to cut teaching positions to keep their schools running.

 Will Your Child Succeed?

 As the average public school class size has changed dramatically over the past several decades, experts are still debating the impact of class size on a student’s learning potential.
 As explicated in the News with Views analysis, “Surprise – Public School Class Size Doesn’t Matter,” some assert that although common sense leads people to believe that smaller classes are better, statistics prove the contrary.
-According to reports, the average student to teacher ratio in the mid-1960s was approximately 24 to 1.
-By the mid 1990s, the ratio dropped to 17 to 1.
-By comparing these time periods, although class sizes had decreased by 28 percent, studies show that students’ SAT scores fell from around 954 to 896.
+According to reports, the average student-to-teacher ratio in the mid-1960s was approximately 24 to 1.
+By the mid-1990s, the ratio dropped to 17 to 1.
+Comparing these periods, although class sizes had decreased by 28 percent, studies show that students’ SAT scores fell from around 954 to 896.
 This drop reveals an overall decline of 6 percent, despite the smaller class sizes!

 On the other hand, many argue that smaller class sizes foster enhanced holistic student development.
-With a smaller teacher to student ratio, students are able to spend more one-on-one time with their teacher, and the instructor can personalize his or her instruction more effectively for diverse learning styles.
-Additionally, although studies show that SAT scores dropped as class sizes decreased, many assert that the SAT has changed its format over the past several decades, making the SAT an uncontrolled variable to the analysis.
-It is possible that students in the mid ‘90s were faced with more difficult testing questions and materials; as a result, their scores may have subsequently declined due to the rigor of the assessments – not due to the alterations of instruction.
+With a smaller teacher-to-student ratio, students can spend more one-on-one time with their teacher, and the instructor can personalize their instruction more effectively for diverse learning styles.
+Additionally, although studies show that SAT scores dropped as class sizes decreased, many assert that the SAT has changed its format over the past several decades, making it an uncontrolled variable in the analysis.
+It is possible that students in the mid-'90s were faced with more difficult testing questions and materials; as a result, their scores may have subsequently declined due to the rigor of the assessments – not due to the alterations of instruction.

-In questioning whether or not your child will succeed in the upcoming school changes, school leaders are relatively unsure.
-While most assert that children will be able to adjust to a somewhat larger class size, many parents are concerned that their child will lack individual attention in class.
+School leaders are relatively unsure about whether or not your child will succeed in the upcoming school changes.
+While most assert that children will be able to adjust to somewhat larger class sizes, many parents are concerned that their child will lack individual attention in class.

 While the increase in class sizes will vary, depending on each school’s projected budget, parents should know that in the case of school job cuts, teachers are not the only positions being shed.
 Larger class sizes also mean less administrative support.
 As evident in the Los Angeles public schools, many administrators are also being laid-off, forcing some administrators to cut back and readjust their shared leadership and management duties.
 With this possibility, parents may need to keep a closer watch on their child’s academic performance, as well as their child’s behavioral performance.